OneUsernamePlease/gravity/README.md

 This contains the canvas and its context, functions for drawing and manipulating the view of the simulation (zoom, scroll).

 - sandbox.ts
-Combines gravity and canvas on the site, provides functions for running and animating the simulation, interacting with the simulation on the canvas and writing other outputs.
+Combines gravity and canvas, provides functions for running and animating the simulation, interacting with the simulation on the canvas and writing other outputs.

 - types.ts
 A collection of interfaces and enums.